British International College of Cairo

 The British International College of Cairo (BICC) is a pre-school, primary school and secondary school based in 5th District in New Cairo, Egypt.

-The BICC campus accommodates about 300 students from pre-K to year 12.
+The BICC campus accommodates about 800 students from pre-K to year 12.
 Built on a 7,000 square metre site, the school has attractive modern facilities with 42 classrooms, 3 labs and 8 activity classes.
 The school has a student-to-teacher ratio of 11:1.

+In 2024 it was awarded first place in Egypt for the film 'Thrift to Uplift' at the British Council ' Your World ' video competition award ceremony.

 The British International College of Cairo, prepares students for LIFE.
 BICC offers a British education.

 Campuses

 The BICC Campus includes sports fields built on a 4,000 square meter area.
 The college has a multi-purpose sports hall, gymnasium, fitness gym, volleyball and football facilities as well as a swimming pool.

 Multi-purpose theatre

 The BICC has a small theatre without a stage for dramatic performances and music festivals.

 London Summer Camp

 In its opening year, and again in 2019, BICC ran an English Summer Camp in the UK.